Updated on August 27, 2019

-Cafés Novell is a family-run Spanish coffee roaster, the first in the country to become UTZ certified.
+Cafés Novell is a family-run Spanish coffee roaster, the first in the country to become UTZ certified, back in 2002.
 Proud of the quality of their coffee and commited to sustainability, we sat down with CEO Josep Novell to learn more.

 What does sustainability mean to Cafés Novell?